denisendirangu/bouncegame/README.md

 Welcome to Hue Hurdle, an exciting and addictive game that will test your reflexes and challenge your skills!
 Hue Hurdle is a simple yet challenging game where the objective is to keep a ball bouncing on the screen for as long as possible.

-## Features

-- Endless bouncing fun!
-- Simple and intuitive gameplay.
-- Responsive controls for an immersive experience.
-- Track and display your high score.
-- Beautiful graphics and animations.

 ## How to Play

 - Launch the game and start bouncing!